"Let's Get Real… About Surrealism" Episode Transcript

 Ruth Candler 22:30

-Virtually everyone knows something about Salvador Dalí, or at least his iconic moustache, or perhaps his painting, what we talked about earlier, "The Persistence of Memory," which I call the melting clocks, but I like how you phrased it, the soft clocks.
+Virtually everyone knows something about Salvador Dalí, or at least his iconic mustache, or perhaps his painting, what we talked about earlier, "The Persistence of Memory," which I call the melting clocks, but I like how you phrased it, the soft clocks.

 Elliott King 22:45